 To massa once again, and what of late

 We’ve gained will be rolled back.
 On this, he’s sure:

 Whiteness is normative, blackness impure.

 Each washed-out, knock-kneed, sad sack that exists

 Believes George Washington is his ancestor;

-That he’s a paragon, the very best a
+Insists that he’s a paragon, the best a

 Country like ours produces: but for proof

 Who are they going to point to?
 Dylann Roof?